-A blood draw is a low risk procedure.
-Sometimes, you may experience slight soreness, redness, or bruising in the area where the needle was inserted.
+A blood draw is a low-risk procedure.
+Sometimes, you may experience slight soreness, redness, or bruising in the needle’s insertion area.

-You can resume your normal activities, including driving, after the blood test is over.
-If you notice any pain, bleeding, or signs of infection after the test, you should call your health care provider’s office.
+You can resume your normal activities, including driving after the blood test.
+If you notice any pain, bleeding, or signs of infection after the test, call your health care provider’s office.

 Procedures to remove other bodily fluids may require you to take special precautions after the extraction.